Admitted International Students

 - Documentation of sufficient financial resources.
 This includes:

-- An Original Bank Letter for each sponsor that includes an original signature on bank letterhead with the bank's contact information.
-Photocopies will not be accepted.
+- A Bank Letter for each sponsor that includes an original signature on bank letterhead with the bank's contact information.
 It must be dated within the past six months and include the name of the account holder and the amount in the account.
 It must also specify the type of account (e.g., savings, checking, time deposit, etc.) and the currency.
-Please be sure the amount in the account is at least equal to the amount pledged to the student by the sponsor.
+Please be sure the amount in the account is at least equal to the amount pledged to the student by the sponsor, and that the account is in the sponsor's name.
+North Central accepts original letters or color scans of original letters.
+For a sample bank letter format, click here.

-- A photocopy of your passport identification page.
+- A color copy of your passport identification page.

-- A Transfer Verification Form and photocopies of your current I-20 form and I-94 card, if you are currently in the U.S. in F-1 status.
+- A Transfer Verification Form and copies of your current I-20 form and I-94 record, if you are currently in the U.S. in F-1 status.

 Welcome Week and International Student Orientation

-Required International Student Orientation is scheduled to start in the Office of International Programs on:
+Required International Student Orientation is scheduled to start:

-During Welcome Week, you will have the chance to get your student ID, tour campus, meet with your faculty advisor, open a bank account, visit a local store (to purchase items you just couldn't fit into your suitcase), participate in social events, and much more.
-Over the summer, you will receive more information about what the Office of International Programs has prepared for you.
+During Orientation, you will have the chance to get your student ID, tour campus, meet with your faculty advisor, open a bank account, visit a local store (to purchase items you just couldn't fit into your suitcase), participate in social events, and much more.
+In the weeks prior to arrival, you will receive more information about what the Office of International Programs has prepared for you.

 Please note that international student orientation is required for all new international students - even those who have attended another U.S. institution in the past.
-Plan to be on campus Tuesday, September 10th through Friday, September 13th.
-(Weekend events scheduled for September 14th -15th are optional - but most students choose to participate in these as well).
+Plan to be on campus on Friday, September 2th through Friday, September 9th.
+(Weekend events scheduled for September 10th -11th are optional - but most students choose to participate in these as well).
+Winter Term Orientation sessions will be scheduled around your classes during the week of January 4th-8th.